 Reference Table (endorsed by Laura D)

 Scenario 3: The dog has advanced in other organizations since it was registered, and has not competed in UKI in the past 4 months because of a lack of trials in the geographic area.
-This is covered by Rule 2.4.c - it currently states 175 miles, but that is currently under review and will likely be lowered to 125 miles.
+This is covered by Rule 2.4.c, where "lack of trials" is defined by a radius of 100 miles.
 Dogs who meet this criteria can request a move-up to their current Standard level as outlined in the transfer table above.
 Handlers looking for this exemption MUST contact the office to do the move-up - it won't be up to the individual Trial Secretaries.

 As much as I wish these three scenarios clarified everything, alas, that is not the case.
 And so here are the questions I posed to UKI for further clarification, along with their official answers (and in some cases, my unofficial commentary).